Crafting Intelligence: The Art of Knowledge Representation and Engineering in AI

 Knowledge Representation and Engineering

-Knowledge engineering is a critical aspect of building AI systems, focusing on the acquisition, modeling, and validation of knowledge to create intelligent applications.
+Knowledge engineering is vital for building AI systems, focusing on acquiring, modeling, and validating knowledge to create intelligent applications.
+This process ensures AI systems have accurate, relevant, and comprehensive knowledge bases.

 Steps in Knowledge Engineering